hubotio/hubot/docs/README.md

 This will give us the `hubot` [yeoman](http://yeoman.io/) generator.
 Now we can make a new directory, and generate a new instance of hubot in it.
-For example, if we wanted to make a bot called bender:
+For example, if we wanted to make a bot called myhubot:

     % mkdir myhubot